The Ultimate MOT Guide

 Check the brake fluid, windscreen washer, oil, and for any fluid leaks.

-Check other items including the fuel cap, mirrors, horn and seatbelts.
-You should also check no warning lights are on, and the bumpers and floor are in good condition.
+Check other items including the fuel cap, mirrors, horn, and seatbelts.
+You should also check no warning lights are on.
+Check rust if you have any, holes near structural locations will result in a fail.

 Top tips to pass your MOT